Lincoln Adim Of Becca Kufrin's 'Bachelorette' Season Hit With Sexual Misconduct Charge, Says Reality Steve

-Becca Kufrin has some great guys pursuing her final rose on ABC’s The Bachelorette 2018 season and many viewers remember Lincoln Adim from the Bachelor: After the Final Rose special where she got to meet a few of her men early.
+Becca Kufrin has some great guys pursuing her final rose on ABC’s The Bachelorette 2018 season, and many viewers remember Lincoln Adim from the Bachelor: After the Final Rose special where she got to meet a few of her men early.
 As of the Week 3 episode, Adim is still in the mix of things, and spoilers suggest he’ll be around for a while yet.
 Unfortunately, gossip guru Reality Steve has just revealed some problematic details about Lincoln that will likely change how fans think of him.

 Reality Steve shares that he got a tip from someone about some legal issues Lincoln Adim was facing, and he asked Bachelor veteran Ashley Spivey to help him verify what happened.
-He shares that the Bachelorette contestant was recently in a Boston, Massachusetts courtroom to face a judge on a case involving a charge of sexual misconduct.
+He shares that the Bachelorette contestant was recently in a Boston, Massachusetts, courtroom to face a judge on a case involving a charge of sexual misconduct.

 “Mr. Adim was convicted on May 21, 2018 of indecent assault and battery for groping and assaulting an adult female on a harbor cruise ship early on May 30, 2016.”